Maker of Tinder, Hinge sued over 'addictive' dating apps that put profits over love

 The suit, brought by six plaintiffs in states including New York, California and Florida, argues that dating app parent company Match Group gamifies the services "to transform users into gamblers locked in a search for psychological rewards that Match makes elusive on purpose."

-While Hinge's advertising slogan claims it is "designed to be deleted," the lawsuit claims Match Group's dating apps are really designed to turn users into addicts who will keep purchasing subscriptions and other perks to keep the publicly traded company's revenue flowing.
+While Hinge's advertising slogan boasts that it is "designed to be deleted," the lawsuit claims Match Group's dating apps are really designed to turn users into "addicts" who do not find true love and instead keep purchasing subscriptions and other paid perks to keep the publicly traded company's revenue flowing.

 The complaint, which is seeking class action status, claims Match Group has violated state and federal consumer protection, false advertising and defective design laws.